-Destruction eliminates the enemy's aircraft and missile threat at its source, preferably before it can launch or attack.
+Destruction eliminates the enemy's aircraft and missile threat at its source, preferably before launch or attack.
 Destruction is often preferred to neutralizing enemy air defenses or SEAD because it conserves and preserves MAGTF resources.
 If preemptive measures destroy OAAW targets early in the operation, the target can no longer threaten friendly aircraft or forces.
-If the enemy knows the MAGTF can destroy his aircraft, theater missiles, and air defense assets at their source before they launch or attack, he may be intimidated into spreading his assets throughout the battlespace to protect them.
-He then loses the ability to rapidly mass forces and to capitalize on mutual support and massing of fires to protect his assets.
+If the enemy knows the MAGTF can destroy aircraft, theater missiles, and air defense assets at their source before they launch or attack, the enemy may be intimidated into spreading these assets throughout the battlespace to protect them.
+The enemy then loses the ability to rapidly mass forces and to capitalize on mutual support and massing of fires to protect assets.